iamkevingreen/Orion-Portfolio-Thin/README.md

 **A Meteor based portfolio CMS with Sass & Bower (portfolio)**

-## Before Starting

-Navigate to `server/fixtures.js` to change the default admin settings to whatever you want for the initial user

 #### Working Locally

 If you are working locally and do not wish to use things like 3 please comment them out, otherwise you'll need to create an `env.js` file where you store your local environment variables.